Last Updated on

 Get a comfortable grip on the multi-tool and place it on the grout line you will start with.

-Once it is resting on the surface, you can slowly squeeze the trigger and do a
+Once it is resting on the surface, you can slowly squeeze the trigger and do a low speed pass of a few inches.

 The DeWalt’s have a pressure sensitive trigger, this means you control the speed and power simply by squeezing the trigger.